Bathroom Exhaust Fan Size Calculator

 For example, a bathroom with a modest floor area but a tall ceiling may be governed by the volume formula rather than the area rule.
 A bathroom with ordinary dimensions but multiple wet fixtures may be governed by the extra 50 CFM allowances.
 This is why the calculator shows each intermediate value.
 It is not just a black-box answer; it reveals whether height, floor area, ACH, or fixture count is responsible for the final recommendation.

-Consider a bathroom measuring 8 feet by 10 feet with a 9-foot ceiling.
+For a bathroom exhaust fan worked example, imagine an 8 feet by 10 feet bathroom with a 9-foot ceiling.
 Suppose it includes a shower and a whirlpool tub in addition to the standard toilet and sink.
 Using the default ACH of 8, the calculator performs the following steps:

 • Volume: 8×10×9=720 cubic feet.